Venus Afloat in the Sky

 On a sunny day this month I was about to enter the back of Carnegie Museum of Natural History (CMNH) when I saw Venus rising in the sky.
 Not the planet, this was Venus on her scallop shell floating on translucent white waves in the sky above the Carnegie Museum of Art.

-She’s an optical illusion with three components In, On, and Behind the window that’s next to the Portal Entry.
+Actually she’s an optical illusion that’s In, On, and Behind the window next to the Portal Entry.

 On the Window: The Venus herself is a sticker on the inside of the glass.
 Her shape alludes to The Birth of Venus by Sandro Botticelli, painted in 1485 (before Columbus!), in the Uffizi Gallery in Florence, Italy.